Series: Charley Chase

 • Copyrighted December 24, 1923.

-• This was the second film in the Charley Chase series for Hal Roach.
+• This was the second film in which Charley Chase played his character Jimmy Jump.

 • Two sources give a release date of 26 January 1924 (Brian Anthony's book, Smile When The Raindrops Fall - page 204); and David Kalat (Becoming Charley Chase DVD, disc 2 audio commentary).
 Two sources also give a release date of 27 January 1924 (Richard Lewis Ward's book, A History Of The Hal Roach Studios - page 176); and the untrustworthy website IMDb.
 I am inclined to agree with the 27th (which was a Sunday) being the correct release date, which is confirmed by the Demoss/Stone list.